acteng/atip/docs/developer_guide.md

 ### Background reading

-These are some resources to learn languages and libraries used in ATIP.
+These are some resources to learn languages and libraries used in this repo.
 Feel free to add more!

 - TypeScript
   - [Docs based on your background](https://www.typescriptlang.org/docs/)